eqsmy/CS238FinalProject/README.md

 # CS238FinalProject

+## Progress

+### Remaining Things for Hooke Jeeves Implementation

+[x] Rollout
+[] Step Function (converts state and action into state prime) -> pretty much complete [] Reward Function (calculates reward for state) -> will need this to complete the step function [] Pi function (turns parameter and state into actions) -> right now implemented as random action, will need to determine our parameters and figure out calculation
+[x] Make it so it actually plays a player 2 -> right now implemented as random

 ## State Space

-0: Stock pile
+0. Stock pile
-1: Player 1 card
+1. Player 1 card
-2: Player 2 card
+2. Player 2 card
-3: Top discard
+3. Top discard
-4: Non-top discard
+4. Non-top discard

 ## Example Action Space